Annual Program Statement 2019

 Support a free, fair, professional, and accurate media sector in Mongolia as well as public media literacy to strengthen democracy, good governance, sustainable economic development, public and private sector accountability, human rights, transparency, and to counter disinformation.

 4. Good Governance, Human Rights, and the Rule of Law Civil Society

 Support good governance, human rights, rule of law, the commitment to democracy, and a deeper understanding of U.S. values and policies through programs that expand bilateral people-to-people ties among decision makers, think tanks, educators, and civil society leaders.

 5. Improving Urban Air and Water Quality

 Air and water quality issues can affect public health, deter investment, and constrain economic growth.
 Promote research, public awareness, technical assistance, stakeholder cooperation, and innovative sustainable solutions to air and water quality and waste management issues.

 Cost Sharing or Matching Requirement: Projects that offer significant cost sharing will be given extra consideration.
 Applicants must provide the amount and type of cost sharing stipulated in the proposal when implementing the project.
-PAS encourages – but does not mandate – that applicants include cost-sharing elements from additional sources in their proposals.
+PAS encourages – but does not mandate –applicants to include cost-sharing elements from additional sources in their proposals.

 - partisan political activity;